openactive/dataset-site-template-php/README.md

 # dataset-site-template-php
 PHP Classes and resources supporting dataset site creation

-Tools intended to simplify creation of dataset sites using templates.
+This package intends to simplify creation of dataset sites using templates.

 For comparison, see the [.NET](https://github.com/openactive/dataset-site-template-example-dotnet) and [Ruby](https://github.com/openactive/dataset-site-template-ruby) implementations.